 What Kind of Boat Should You Charter?

 - Plan your itinerary in advance.
 Your captain can help you fine tune your trip, but it's helpful to have a general idea about where you want to go in advance.
 In addition to sailing distance, you'll need to factor in things like the availability of overnight moorings in your planning.
-Companies like Moorings may offer advice by phone or email in advance.

 - Use nature's clothes dryer: simply pin your wet clothing up on the rail of your yacht and let the tropical breeze do the work.

 - Don't forget your sunscreen and power cords for your mobile devices and speakers (yes, there are power outlets onboard, but they only work when the generator is on).
-It also doesn't hurt to make that perfect playlist in advance.

 - Remember to bring your passport and other necessary travel documents aboard if your itinerary involves crossing international borders.